 All our tours feature a physical rating to help you select the right holiday for you.
 To travel on any of our tours requires unaided mobility and the ability to stroll around the sights.
-'Egypt, Jordan & Israel Explored' is rated 1 (5 being the highest) on the physical scale.
-A reasonable level of fitness is required, but it's more about spending time on your feet rather than covering large distances.
-You'll be getting on and off coaches and boats, walking around and climbing some steps.
+Egypt & Jordan Adventure is rated as a physical level 1 tour.
+A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
+You'll be getting on and off coaches and boats, walking around the sights and climbing some steps.